-NPN transistor is a three terminal device having a p-type semiconductor sandwiched between the two n-type semiconductors.
+NPN transistor is a three-terminal device having a p-type semiconductor sandwiched between the two n-type semiconductors.
 It is the most useful of the two bipolar junction devices.
 The other being the PNP transistor.
-It has various applications and is used mostly for amplification and the switching.
+It has various applications and is used mostly for amplification and switching.

 Well, before moving into the concept of NPN transistors, let us have a little knowledge about the basics of transistors.